Can Houseplants Survive In The Dark?

 Zamioculcas zamiifolia is a low-maintenance houseplant and one of the best low-light indoor plants available.
 It is also suitable for beginner plant parents, as it is virtually impossible to kill.
 Not only do they need little water, but they also push the low-light limit to the extreme.
 Technically, they can survive without any natural light, making them popular for office buildings.

-Their shiny, broad, oval-shaped dark green leaves grow upward.
 Though they can survive with very little light, they do best in bright indirect light.
 These plants are drought tolerant, so you should let the soil dry out between waterings.
 Also, keep them away from kids and pets, as they are toxic.